IbrahimElshafey/LocalResumableFunction/_docs/_Todo.md

 ﻿# Todo
+* Wait for external method
+	* Add class to your code
+	* Mark a method with [ExternalWaitMethod(ClassName = "Full.Class.Name",AssemblyName="SomeAssembly")]
+		* MethodName [as method name itself]
+		* MethodSignature [as method sigature itself]
-* Filter matched waits to be unique by (stateafter,requestedbyfunction,
+* Filter matched waits to be unique to solve activate same wait multiple times by same method call
 * TimeWaits background task using hangfire test
-* Handle waits background task
-* Change State Is completed to be state (New,Started,Completed,ErrorOccured)
 * Hangfire access dbcontext problem
+	* A second operation was started on this context instance before a previous operation completed.
+This is usually caused by different threads concurrently using the same instance of DbContext.
+For more information on how to avoid threading issues with DbContext, see https://go.microsoft.com/fwlink/?linkid=2097913.
 * Add
 	* IsLocked for optemistic lock